survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Given you are using React in the project and it happens to use the technique, you can try to enable `DefinePlugin` and see what it does to the production build.

 As before, encapsulate this idea to a function.
-It's important to note that given the way webpack replaces the free variable, you should push it through `JSON.stringify`.
+Due to the way webpack replaces the free variable, you should push it through `JSON.stringify`.
 You end up with a string like `'"demo"'` and then webpack inserts that into the slots it finds.

 **webpack.parts.js**